Why Self Care

 Want to know more about how we do spelling practice in our home?

 Homeschool Mom Self Care

-Get it!
 Seriously though, don’t slack off on this one.
 Self care is so incredibly essential to the homeschool mom.
-Sneak it in anyway you possibly can.
-There should never, ever be any mom guilt associated with caring for oneself either, so definitely toss that big fat stigma out the window!
+Sneak it in any way you possibly can.
+There should never, ever be mom guilt associated with simply caring for yourself either – definitely toss that big fat stigma out the window!